Yik Yak: History

 The co-founders, Tyler Droll and Brooks Buffington, are both graduates from Furman University in Greenville, South Carolina.
 The two started collaborating when they were placed into the same class where they learned how to code iPhone apps.
 After graduating from Furman University, they decided to go full-time with their project.
 Droll dropped out of medical school just before it started and Buffington put his finance career on hold.
 The two released the app in November 2013, and twelve months later, Yik Yak was ranked as the ninth most downloaded social media app in the United States.
 Improvements on the Yik Yak app continued throughout 2015, including measures to ensure its sustainability.
 The last major change was the announcement on January 20, 2016, that a web version of the app was available.
 Attempts were made in 2015 to reduce its use for cyber-bullying, such as the new mandatory use of handles (later reverted to an optional feature) and removal of the "My Herd" feature (also was later reverted).

 On April 24, 2017, in a Bloomberg article, Block, Inc. (formerly Square, Inc.) announced its intent to acquire the rights to Yik Yak and five members of its team for reportedly less than $3 million, later revealed to be closer to $1 million after final sale.

 On April 28, 2017, Yik Yak announced it would be shutting down due to declining popularity, and the app ceased to function as of May 5, 2017.

 In February 2021, an unnamed team purchased the rights to the YikYak brand from Block, Inc.

-On August 15, 2021, Yik Yak announced it would be making a comeback via their social media channels.
-The relaunched app has been available for download on iOS since August 2021.
-The Android version of the app has been released in July 2022.

 In May 2022, a student revealed that, after analyzing app data, he was able to gain access to precise locations of Yik Yak users.
 The accuracy was within 10 to 15 feet and, in combination with user IDs, could potentially be used to reveal users' identities.

-On September 14, 2022, a student at Western Kentucky University was charged with "terroristic threatening" after posting a message on Yik Yak about a bomb on campus.

-On September 18, 2022, a student at the Oxford College of Emory University faced consequences after alluding to a bomb hidden in a residential hall via the Yik Yak app.